 There has been extreme volatility in the Australian & New Zealand electricity markets over the last few years.
 With this comes significant (up to 50%) variation in your retail electricity rate, solely based on the time you re-sign your energy contract.

 For many organisations, reducing business costs can and should start with a better energy procurement strategy.
-Matt Rowe, Manager of Advisory Services at Enel X Australia and New Zealand, shares his top three tips on how to leverage energy procurement to your advantage.
+Here are three tips on how to leverage energy procurement to your advantage.

 1. Engage the market when prices offer good value, not when your contract is about to expire